 Based on intelligence information provided by the General Directorate of Territorial Surveillance (DGST) in coordination with local Oujda police, the BNPJ dismantled a network making forged documents and involved in irregular migration on Monday, October 29.

-Of the 26 suspects arrested, 12 are Algerian nationals.
+Out of the the 26 suspects arrested, 12 are Algerian nationals.

 The BNPJ seized a laptop, a hard disk, mobile phones, administrative documents, and other materials used for document forgery.